wisscot/LaoJi/Topics/Math.md

 ### Case 1: Easy
 just put ball into boxes one by one, \
-each has k choices, so K^n
+each has k choices, so k^n

 ### Case 2 - 4:
 Solve a sub-problem with __no empty boxes__ first,  \